JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 ## Behavioral & Structural Notes from a STEM-Investor Perspective

 - Treat investing like **experimental design** — define your hypothesis (goal), controls (cost, risk), and test conditions (rebalancing, triggers).
+- **Research and quantitation** — review performance of the funds, their strategy, and analyze their returns over different time frames to re-evaluate stratgies (if not going for strategy #2)
 - **Fee drag compounds** — even 0.3 % annual cost difference matters over decades.
 - **Pre-commitment** prevents panic — decide your response to a 20 % drop *before* it happens.
 - **Iterate & review** annually — your assumptions can go stale faster than the data.

 ---